Vicente Amante

 Vicente Belen Amante (born October 27, 1948), commonly known as Vic Amante, is a Filipino politician who serves as the mayor of San Pablo, Laguna in the Philippines.
 He previously served in the same position from 1992 to 2001.
-He ran for congressman in 3rd district of Laguna in 2001 but he lost by Danton Bueser and went hiatus in politics in just 3 years.
+He ran for congressman in the 3rd district of Laguna in 2001 but he lost by Danton Bueser and went hiatus in politics in just 3 years.
 He run again for mayor in 2004 and he won following year in 2007 and 2010 until 2013.
 He ran again in 2022 and he won until he lost in 2025 election by former 3rd district Board Member and Barangay Councilor Arcadio Gapangada Jr. He is the chairman of the board of trustees of the Pamantasan ng Lungsod ng San Pablo (PLSP).